nghianguyen4708/fitnesstracker/README.md

 # fitnesstracker
 Weight lifting app

+Core Featues:
 - [ ] Default to 4x10 or customizable fitness goal
+- [ ] Warm up tab depend on the workout day split
 - [ ] Bar/weight measurement
 - [ ] Graph tracking progress
+- [ ] Split the workout into day by day basis
+- [ ] Calendar/ duration of the training program you wish to follow

+Addtional Feature
 - [ ] Video tutorial on how to do it
-- [ ] Calendar/ duration of the training program you wish to follow
-- [ ] Split the workout into day by day basis
+- [ ] Alarm to remind to workout
 - [ ] Move the workout program around
-- [ ] Alarm to remind to workout
-- [ ] Warm up tab depend on the workout day split

 Janurary Deadline: